-To ensure the Nisqually watershed functions as a cohesive environmental unit. the tribe is acquiring timberlands in the upper watershed.
-These lands will protect the upper watershed and its salmon habitat.
+To ensure the Nisqually watershed functions as a cohesive environmental unit, the tribe is acquiring timberlands in the upper watershed.
+These lands will protect the upper watershed and its salmon habitat, sustaining Nisqually's way of life.

 In the past 2 years, the Nisqually Tribe has been successful in launching a forest buying program.
 An initial tract of 1,214 acres was purchased from Hancock Timber in 2022, and this second purchase was completed June 30, 2023 and is connected to the first purchase. (see attached map).